 Some concussion specialists are particularly looking at the treatment for the rehabilitation of these brain injuries through specific therapies.
 For instance, for symptoms such as blurry vision or balance problems, targeted therapies are increasingly being used.
 Patients with vision problems will undergo ocular therapy.
 A person with balance or vestibular problems will see a neurophysical or vestibular therapist.

 Dr. Shidlofsky explains that about 40% of his neuro-vision practice is dedicated to mTBI (minor traumatic brain injury) treatment through a neuro-visual rehabilitation approach.
 He explains that the importance of taking on a very individualized approach utilizing the right combination of therapies for specific needs.
 In addition, he stresses that you need to start very slowly before progressing treatment.
-That’s how he uses NeuroTracker in his practice, which he thinks, “is a really valuable tool for mTBI rehabilitation.”

 The new research on concussions therefore suggests that active rehabilitation may improve symptoms more than strict rest.
 Clearly, some sports-medicine practices and concussion clinics have already embraced active rehabilitation techniques.
 With more studies being conducted, it will be interesting to see if new theories emerge on how to best treat concussions.